-Mothballs don't work as an effective snake repellent, furthermore they contain powerful chemicals, and release toxins that are dangerous to humans and animals, if we breath the vapors or touch the mothballs with bear hands.
+Mothballs don't work as an effective snake repellent, furthermore, they contain powerful chemicals, and release toxins that are dangerous to humans and animals, if we breathe the vapors or touch the mothballs with bear hands.

 What to do to deter snakes?